Best cooling fans of 2021 | CNN Underscored

 If you’re looking to keep cool during the hottest months without running up your energy bill, a great cooling fan is your best bet.
-Used alone or along with your A/C, you can stay cool and alert on long Zoom calls in your home office or study sessions in your dorm room, and keep your house or apartment a whole lot more comfortable.
+Used alone or along with your AC, you can stay cool and alert on long Zoom calls in your home office or study sessions in your dorm room, and keep your house or apartment a whole lot more comfortable.

-We researched hundreds of models, and brought in 13 highly rated options for testing.
-Over the course of four steamy summer weeks, we found that all of the fans did a similarly good job of keeping our test space cool, but varied widely in features, build quality and usability.
-So while you’ll likely be happy with whichever fan you choose, we’ve picked out the best tower, pedestal, and floor fans to suit your space.
+We researched hundreds of models and brought in 13 highly rated options for testing.
+Over the course of four steamy summer weeks, we found that all of the fans did a similarly good job of keeping our test space cool but varied widely in features, build quality and usability.
+So while you’ll likely be happy with whichever fan you choose, we’ve picked out the best tower, pedestal and floor fans to suit your space.

 The Honeywell tower fan has a small footprint and sleek design, a sturdy base and 8 speed settings, plus it's quiet and affordable.